pointless-lang/pointless/site/pages/stdlib/Re/index.md

 ---
-title: "Standard Library: Re"
+title: "The Standard Library: Re"
 type: module
-summary: Use regular expressions to search and manipulate strings.
+summary: Use regular expressions to search and manipulate strings
 ---